Chad-Thackray/zeta-project/README.md

 This is a collection of tools for verifying that the zeros of the Riemann Zeta function lie on the critical line up to a given gram point.
 Originally created for a dissertation detailing the mathematics behind such algorithms.

-Zero_confirm_accurate Uses up to the third remainder term and is thus markedly more accurate, which is required when dealing with higher values of t.
+Zero_confirm_accurate uses up to the third remainder term and is thus markedly more accurate, which is required when dealing with larger values of t.

 Zero_confirm_first only uses the first remainder term and is therefore significantly faster in verifying the zeros.
 This is the function explicitly referenced in the dissertation.